Xyp9xGod/SharpCompare/SharpCompare/readme.md

 - **Custom Ignore Rules**: Use `[IgnoreComparison]` to exclude properties.
 - **Optimized Performance**: DFS-based traversal with early termination on mismatches.
 - **Difference Detection**: Identify specific property differences in objects.
+- **JSON-Based Comparison**: Convert objects to JSON and compare their structures.
+- **Hash-Based Comparison**: Generate unique hashes for objects and compare them.
 - **Benchmark-Ready**: Integrates with `BenchmarkDotNet` for performance analysis.

 ---